Hanani-Tutte for approximating maps of graphs: Integration

+Finally, we pass to the normal form by suppressing subdividing vertices accordingly.
 Since we have not altered the rotation system in the proof, and the rotation system of $\psi_0$ and $\psi_0'$ is the same at the corresponding vertices in $G$ and $G'$, respectively, this concludes the proof. \end{proof}

 \jk{mostly skipped}